How Digital Scrapbook Paper Works — and How to Create Your Own in MyScrapBook Studio

 How to use digital scrapbook paper effectively: To use digital scrapbook paper effectively, match the paper's colour temperature to the mood of your photos.
 Warm-toned papers (amber, cream, terracotta) work well with golden-hour photos, family moments, and indoor scenes.
 Cool-toned papers (slate, dusty blue, sage) work better with outdoor, travel, and nature photos.
 In MyScrapBook Studio, each ScrapbookPaper background is pre-matched to a template palette, so the colour-matching decision is already made for you.
 Where you do have a choice, pick a background that sits in the background — it should support the photos, not compete with them.
 A busy patterned paper can overwhelm simple photos; a clean textured paper can make complex photos feel calm.

-Digital Scrapbook Paper vs Physical Scrapbook Paper
+What Makes Digital Scrapbook Paper Different From Physical Paper?

 Physical scrapbook paper is an actual sheet of paper — often acid-free, archival quality, sold in 12x12 packs at craft stores.
 You cut it, layer it, and glue it to your album pages.